davidlohle/davidlohle.me/content/about.md

 ---

 Hey there, I'm David Lohle; a programmer and systems administrator from NYC.
-I attend University at Buffalo, currently pursuing a B.S. in computer science.
-I'm a dedicated, hard-working student with a passion for software development and systems design.
+I attended University at Buffalo, where I pursued a B.S. degree in computer science.
+I'm a dedicated, hard-working individual with a passion for software development and systems design.
 I have 7 years of experience working in IT, and write software in Python, Golang, Java, C, C++, and Swift.
 \
 \